 A task taking longer than 50ms will be long enough for a user to notice and perceive the page as sluggish, or worse, inactive, and lead them to leave.
 To avoid this, aim for a TBT under 300ms to be considered fast.
 TBTs between 300ms and 600ms are considered moderate speeds and need improvement.
 TBTs slower than 600ms fall below the 50th percentile and are considered slow.

 Long tasks are typically caused by one or more of the following:

 Third-party code that blocks the main thread for 250ms or longer

 The main thread is busy for longer than 4 seconds during the load

 A high volume of network requests and large transfer sizes

 To improve this metric, consider the following:

 TTI is the third metric carried over from Lighthouse 5.7, but Google has decreased its weight from 33% to 15% in Lighthouse 6.0.
-TTI is a companion metric to TBT, measuring how long it takes a page to become reliably, or fully, interactive.
-Lighthouse considers a page reliably interactive when the first content element is displayed, its initial scripts (if any) have loaded and it's capable of responding to user input within 50ms.
+TTI is a companion metric to TBT, measuring how long a page takes to become reliably or fully interactive.
+Lighthouse considers a page reliably interactive when the first content element is displayed, its initial scripts (if any) have loaded, and it can respond to user input within 50ms.